c1570/c64-dead-test/README.md

 5. after that, the text screen will be shown, running more tests in an infinite loop
    - during the RAM test, screen output will be (mostly) random text (VIC-II screen mem set to $0000, charset to cartridge ROM $F800; otherwise screen mem $0400 and charset RAM $0800)
    - sound will play about 40 seconds after initial power on
-   - **during sound check, remove the GAME jumper** from the cartridge to have it run additional checks (see "RAM mode" below)
+   - **during sound check, remove the GAME jumper** from the cartridge to have it run additional checks (see "RAM mode" below).
+Removing must be quick and **bounce free**, or the C64 will crash, so perhaps use a good mechanical switch.
    - each loop of step 5 takes about 40 seconds
    - during the RAM test, in case the "ram test is running, screen will be restored in a few seconds" message/charset is garbled, the VIC-II cannot access ROM properly (check U26 and surrounding PCB traces or PLA)
    - `ADRFAIL` in the RAM test indicates addressing problems similar to failing in step 4
+   - failing CIA1 check means that CIA1 timer A failed to run properly (CIA1 broken, PCB traces broken, PLA broken, logic ICs processing PLA output broken).
+This is far from a complete test but passing it should be enough for general BASIC V2 needs.

-If all tests pass, you can assume that CPU, PLA, VIC-II and RAM (**first 4k only**) are working to some degree.
+If all Ultimax mode tests pass, you can assume that CPU, PLA, VIC-II and RAM (first 4k only) are working to some degree.
-This test **does not** test ROMs nor RAM above 4k nor CIAs (properly).
+This test **does not** test ROMs nor RAM above 4k nor CIAs (properly) on its own.
-In fact, this test will work fine without CIA1 (and often CIA2 as well), without SID, and without any ROMs.
+You need to switch to RAM mode during sound check for testing a bit more thoroughly.

+### Tape port LEDs
 Two low current LEDs connected to the tape port (anode to motor/sense pins, 1.8k resistor in series, wire to GND) will mirror any RAM bit error flashing (see step 3 above), or flip their status every few dozen seconds while the continuous tests are running (step 5).

-## KERNAL ROM mode
-If used as KERNAL ROM, after the sound check, another RAM test pass up to the full 64KBytes is done.
-During RAM tests, the charset from the CHARROM will be enabled.
-If you get broken characters during the KERNAL mode RAM check, your CHARROM is broken, missing, or the PLA does not enable it properly.
-Additional checks (see below) run as well.
+In case the Dead Test still gives a black screen, and even these LEDs don't do anything, there is a bigger problem with the buses, logic ICs, and/or PLA.

 ## RAM mode
 RAM mode is triggered by removing the cartridge's GAME jumper while the sound check is running.
+This mode runs a few additional checks (see below).
+If all checks pass, and correct ROM checksums are displayed, the C64 should be able to start to BASIC V2.
-This mode is similar to KERNAL ROM mode but cannot loop back to the zeropage and screen memory checks.
+When looping tests, RAM mode cannot loop back to the zeropage and screen memory checks due to memory constraints.
-It does run the checks below though.

-## CIA1 check
-This checks whether CIA1 timer A works as required by BASIC V2 (i.e., it runs and triggers).
-No thorough checking of CIA1 is done.

-## Keyboard check
+### Keyboard check
-While the keyboard check is running, press some keys, or move the joystick.
+The keyboard checks is active for some seconds, during which you can press some keys, or move the joystick.
+The two bars of stars are the bit patterns of $DC00/$DC01.
+Leftmost position of the first bar is PA7, rightmost position is PA0; leftmost for the second is PB7, rightmost is PB0.

 For example, `0******* *******0` means the key at position PA7/PB0 has been pressed (see [keyboard matrix](https://www.c64-wiki.com/wiki/Keyboard#Keyboard_Matrix): it's the `1` key).
-If this does not work, CIA1 (or PCB traces, or PLA) are broken.
+If this does not work, CIA1 (or PCB traces, or PLA/logic ICs) are broken.

+### VIC-II bank check
+During the keyboard check, a screen test pattern gets displayed on the VIC-II banks that are not actually selected for display by CIA2.
+If the screen is garbled during Dead Test in general, but shows numbers in the upper quarter of the screen about a minute after the sound check and when in RAM mode, then there's a problem with CIA2 VIC-II bank selection (CIA2, logic ICs, PLA, PCB traces).

-## ROM CRC
+### ROM CRC
 Compare the CRCs displayed against this list.
 If the CRCs displayed are not stable between test runs, there is definitely a problem.
 ```